hdfchain/hdfd/docs/README.md

 ### 1. About

-hdfd is a full node Decred implementation written in [Go](https://golang.org), and is licensed under the [copyfree](http://www.copyfree.org) ISC License.
+hdfd is a full node Hdfchain implementation written in [Go](https://golang.org), and is licensed under the [copyfree](http://www.copyfree.org) ISC License.

 This software is currently under active development.
 It is extremely stable and